NorSC/supervisor-search/_supervisors/yilun-shang.md

   - R
   - HTML/CSS
 additional_details: >-
-  I am interested in supervising projects primarily in ITMB/Infomation science/data science/artificial intelligence including the areas of data analysis, data visualisation, and information retrieval.
+  I am interested in supervising projects primarily in ITMB and CS including the areas of data analysis, data visualisation, and information retrieval.
 My research interest resides in complex networks and systems.

   Some of my past student project titles: